-Follow-up appointments
+Follow up appointments

-Women should be offered follow-up appointments to talk through what happened, to share any information or test results and to discuss next steps, such as when or whether to try again.
-Some women/couples will appreciate this opportunity, but others may find the prospect stressful.
+Women should be offered follow up appointments to talk through what happened, to share any information or test results and to discuss next steps, such as when or whether to try again.
+Some women will appreciate this opportunity, but others may find the prospect stressful.

 Staff must make sure that parents know the purpose of each follow-up appointment so that their expectations are managed and met.
-Letters sent to confirm the appointment with parents should clearly state the purpose of the appointment for example, a physical check-up or to discuss results.
+Letters sent to confirm the appointment with parents should clearly state the purpose of the appointment for example, a physical check-up, or to talk through what happened or to discuss results of, or referral for, any tests.
 If there is a clinical need for follow-up, this should be expressly stated.

-It is also important to ensure confidentiality in situations where other family members may not know about the loss or about post mortem investigations.
+It is important to ensure confidentiality in situations where other family members may not know about the loss or about any investigations.
 Staff who telephone should check they are speaking directly to the woman.
-The envelope of any letters that are sent should be marked "Private and confidential."
+The envelope of any letters that are sent should be marked 'Private and confidential'.